 - Use fresh lemon juice.
 Don’t make this recipe with bottled lemon juice.
 You need fresh juice and zest for the best flavor.

-- Use xantham gum.
-Make sure to use a gluten free all-purpose blend which contains xantham gum.
+- Use xanthan gum.
+Make sure to use a gluten free all-purpose blend which contains xanthan gum.
 This gum helps bind ingredients and prevent spreading.

 - Use cold butter for the crust.
 I compared this recipe using melted butter versus cold for the crust, and found using cold butter creates a lighter, flakier crust.
 It’s flakier because when the cold butter heats up in the oven, the water in the butter evaporates and creates steam.
 Using melted butter makes the crust a bit dense and heavy.